blauerberg/drupal-solr/README.md

 # drupal-solr
-Apache solr image of Docker for Drupal
+Legacy Apache solr v4 image of Docker for Drupal